 Fires are a potential hazard for camps located in wooded areas and urban areas alike.
-How camps respond and communicate to camp families and the community when a fire does occur can go a long way to alleviating any safety fears or panic, especially if a fire occurs while camp is in session.
+How camps respond and communicate to camp families and the community when a fire does occur can go a long way to alleviating any safety fears or panic, especially if a fire happens while camp is in session.
 While campfires can be fun, they can also be dangerous.

 Ramah in the Rockies experienced a fire on site while camp was in session last summer, and Camp Ramah in California and URJ Camp Newman (also in California) both experienced fires during retreat season but off-season for camp in 2017.
 Following are observations made and lessons learned from communication efforts during and after these events.

 Author’s Note: I have worked at Ramah in the Rockies and Camp Ramah in California, and I observed both the Rockies’ and URJ Camp Newman’s experiences online.
-The lessons noted here are based on their experiences and communications, as well as my own with Ramah California.
+The lessons noted here are based on their skills and communications, as well as my own with Ramah California.

 One: Communicate Often — Even if You Have Nothing New to Say